DEV Community

 Enter fullscreen mode Exit fullscreen mode

-• lastWhere(test, [orElse]): Returns the last element that satisfies the provided test function, or a default value if no such element is found.
+• lastWhere(test, {orElse}): Returns the last element that satisfies the test function.

 Enter fullscreen mode Exit fullscreen mode

-• map(function): Returns a new array where each element is the result of calling the function on the corresponding element of the original array.
+• map(function): Returns a new iterable where each element is the result of calling the function on the corresponding element of the original list.

 Enter fullscreen mode Exit fullscreen mode

-• reduce(combine): Reduces the array to a single value by repeatedly calling the combine function on the elements of the array.
+• reduce(combine): Reduces the list to a single value by repeatedly calling the combine function on the elements of the list.
+Unlike fold, there's no initial value — the first element is used as the starting point, so the list can't be empty.

 Enter fullscreen mode Exit fullscreen mode